The Best Vitamin D-Rich Foods to Include in Your Diet

 It’s important to note that this method is typically only recommended for individuals with specific medical conditions.

-If you don’t have a vitamin D deficiency, research suggests that you likely won’t benefit from exposure to UVB lamps.
+If you don’t have a vitamin D deficiency, research suggests that you may not benefit as much from exposure to UVB lamps.

 9 Nutritious Foods High in Vitamin D